umaryusuf11/TDDCardGameStart/README.md

 ## Sevens
 * Please work through completing each test that has no code.
 Commit after the test has been completed and again after the code has been written to pass the test.
 Leave a comment for the commit.
   * playToSevenHandCanPlaySevenToEmptyHand - Can play a seven of hearts when the hand is empty, same as canPlayToSevenHandSevenEmpty
   * playToSevenHandCanNotPlaySevenToHandWithCards - Can you play a seven of heats when the hand has cards, this should fail
   * playToSevenHandSevenToEmptyHand - Actually play a seven of hearts to an empty hand, the card should be played
   * canPlayToSevenHandSixWithH7Hand - Can play a six of heart when a seven of hearts is already in the table hand
   * canNotPlayToSevenHandFiveWithH7Hand - Can not play a five of hearts when only a seven of hearst has been played
   * playToSevenHandSixWithH7Hand - Play the actually six of hearts to the hand when there is a seven of hearts already played
   * canPlayToSevenHandEightWithH7Hand - Can play the eight of hearts when only a seven of heart is already in the hand into the hand
   * canNotPlayToSevenHandNineWithH7Hand - Can not play the nine of hearts when only a seven of hearts has already been played in the hand
   * playToSevenHandEightWithH7Hand - Actually play the eight of hearts to a hand with only the seven of hearts, check the card has been played to the hand
+* Try playing the game does it work

 ## Submit
 * Before you commit your final solution, double check it can build and all the test you completed can run.